 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE) and health and social care.
+Biological aspects of RSE are taught within the science curriculum, and other aspects are included in Professional Ethics and Worldviews and health and social care.

 RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including: